Peter-T-Ruehr/PiScAnt/README.md

 # PiscAnt (Pi scAnt)
 Python code to run scAnt setup on Raspberry Pi Model 3+.
-This was developed for my own use, so the code comes with limited documentation.
+This was developed for my own use, so code documentation here will appear over time.

 Feel free to use this code and its [Discussions](https://github.com/Peter-T-Ruehr/PiscAnt/discussions) and [Issues](https://github.com/Peter-T-Ruehr/PiscAnt/issues) pages.